 When your puppy successfully does their business outside, praise and reward them immediately.
 Use a cheerful tone and offer treats or affection.
 Positive reinforcement helps them associate going outside with positive experiences.

-Learn to recognize your Beaglier's signals when they need to go.
+Learn to recognise your Beaglier's signals when they need to go.
 These may include restlessness, sniffing the ground, circling, or whining.
 When you see these signs, take them outside promptly.

 Keep a close eye on your puppy when they are indoors.
 Use a crate or playpen when you cannot supervise them directly.
 Puppies are less likely to eliminate in their sleeping area.